-- 2 tbs fresh basil, minced
+- 2 tbsp fresh basil minced

 - In a microwave safe bowl, microwave the onion, oil, tomato paste and red pepper flakes, about 5 minutes, stirring often.

-- Cut 1/2" top off each pepper, removing the seeds and stems.
+- Cut 1/2″ top off each pepper, removing the seeds and stems.
 Chop the tops up fine and reserve.

 - Add the sausage, zucchini, Monterey Jack cheese, rice, Parmesan, and season well with salt and pepper.
 Mix the filling well by hand and pack into the cored peppers.